capozzamatteo/Learning-CS-CS50/README.md

 - Week 9 : Flask
 - Week 10 : Emoji

+Note that :
-Note that these files are the ones I submitted during the course, their goal is to show my progress in CS.
+These files are the ones I submitted during the course, their goal is to show my progress in CS.
 They may not be representative of my current understanding/level.
+I am following this course alongside my studies in Engineering

 Link to the CS50 course : [https://cs50.harvard.edu/x/2023/]